After any serious illness, people may have concerns about financial issues, insurance policies, superannuation and work.

 - If you are unable to return to your previous position, consider attending a rehabilitation or retraining program.

 - You should not be treated differently in the workplace on the basis of your cancer diagnosis.
 The Disability Discrimination Act protects anyone who has had cancer.

-- Cancer Council's Pro Bono Program may be able to help with legal, financial, small business, and workplace advice.
+- Cancer Council's Referral Service may be able to help with legal, financial, small business, and workplace advice.
 Some services may not be available in all states or areas.
 Call 13 11 20 for more information.